zabbix-tools/g2z/README.md

 native Zabbix modules.

-Zabbix modules are an effective way of extending the Zabbix agent and server to monitor resources which are not natively support by Zabbix.
+Zabbix modules are an effective way of extending the Zabbix agent and server to monitor resources which are not natively supported by Zabbix.

-There are currently two ways to to extend Zabbix:
+There are currently two ways to extend Zabbix:

 * [User Parameters](https://www.zabbix.com/documentation/2.4/manual/config/items/userparameters)
 * and [Loadable Modules](https://www.zabbix.com/documentation/2.4/manual/config/items/loadablemodules?s[]=module)